Daisy Zhe Wang

 Phone: (352) 505-7626; Fax: (352) 392-1220

-Daisy Zhe Wang is an Assistant Professor in the CISE department at the University of Florida.
+Daisy Zhe Wang is an Associate Professor in the CISE department at the University of Florida.
 She is the Director of the Data Science Research Lab at UF.
 She obtained her Ph.D. degree from the EECS Department at the University of California, Berkeley in 2011 and her Bachelor´s degree from the ECE Department at the University of Toronto in 2005.
 At Berkeley, she was a member of the Database Group and the AMP/RAD Lab.
 She is particularly interested in bridging scalable data management and processing systems with probabilistic models and statistical methods.
 She currently pursues research topics such as probabilistic databases, probabilistic knowledge bases, large-scale inference engines, query-driven interactive machine learning, and crowd assisted machine learning.
 She received Google Faculty Award in 2014.
-Her research is currently funded by NSF, DARPA, Google, Amazon, Pivotal, Greenplum/EMC, Sandia National Labs and Harris Corporation.
+Her research is currently funded by NSF, DARPA, NIST, NIH, Google, Amazon, Pivotal, Greenplum/EMC, Sandia National Labs and Harris Corporation.

 If you are an undergrad/graduate student interested in data science research, please refer to Prospective Students.